Kara Walker: Career

-Her influences include Andy Warhol, whose art Walker says she admired as a child, Adrian Piper, and Robert Colescott.

-Walker's silhouette images work to bridge unfinished folklore in the Antebellum South, raising identity and gender issues for African-American women in particular.
-Walker uses images from historical textbooks to show how enslaved African Americans were depicted during Antebellum South.
+According to an exhibition review on Art Tattler, "Walker's silhouette images work to bridge unfinished folklore in the Antebellum South, raising identity and gender issues for African-American women in particular. ...
+Walker uses images from historical textbooks" to show how enslaved African Americans were depicted during that time.
 The silhouette was typically a genteel tradition in American art history; it was often used for family portraits and book illustrations.
 Walker carried on this portrait tradition but used them to create characters in a nightmarish world, a world that reveals the brutality of American racism and inequality.
 Walker incorporates ominous, sharp fragments of the South's landscape, such as Spanish moss trees and a giant moon obscured by dramatic clouds.
 These images surround the viewer and create a circular, claustrophobic space.
-This circular format paid homage to another art form, the 360-degree historical painting known as the cyclorama.
+The circular format paid homage to another art form, the 360-degree historical painting known as the cyclorama.

-Some of her images are grotesque; for example, in "The Battle of Atlanta," a white man, presumably a Southern soldier, is raping a black girl while her brother watches in shock; and a male black slave rains tears all over an adolescent white boy.
-The use of physical stereotypes such as flatter profiles, bigger lips, straighter nose, and longer hair helps the viewer immediately distinguish the black subjects from the white subjects.
+Some of her images are grotesque; for example, in The Battle of Atlanta, a white man, presumably a Southern soldier, is raping a black girl while her brother watches in shock; and a enslaved black male rains tears all over a white adolescent boy.
+The use of physical stereotypes such as flatter profiles, bigger lips, straighter nose, and longer hair helps the viewer immediately distinguish the black subjects from the white ones.
 Walker depicts the inequalities and mistreatment of African Americans by their white counterparts.
-Viewers at the Studio Museum in Harlem looked sickly, shocked, and appalled upon seeing her exhibition.
+Viewers at the Studio Museum in Harlem in 2003 looked sickly, shocked, and appalled upon seeing her exhibition.
 Thelma Golden, the museum's chief curator, said that "throughout her career, Walker has challenged and changed the way we look at and understand American history.
 Her work is provocative, emotionally wrenching, yet overwhelmingly beautiful and intellectually compelling."
-Walker has said that her work addresses the way Americans look at racism with a "soft focus," avoiding "the confluence of disgust and desire and voluptuousness that are all wrapped up in [...] racism."
+Walker has said that her work addresses the way Americans look at racism with a "soft focus", avoiding "the confluence of disgust and desire and voluptuousness that are all wrapped up in ... racism".

-In an interview with New York's Museum of Modern Art, Walker stated: "I guess there was a little bit of a slight rebellion, maybe a little bit of a renegade desire that made me realize at some point in my adolescence that I really liked pictures that told stories of things– genre paintings, historical paintings– the sort of derivatives we get in contemporary society."
+Her influences include Andy Warhol, whose art Walker says she admired as a child, Adrian Piper, and African American satirist Robert Colescott.
+In an interview with New York's Museum of Modern Art, Walker stated: "I guess there was a little bit of a slight rebellion, maybe a little bit of a renegade desire that made me realize at some point in my adolescence that I really liked pictures that told stories of things–genre paintings, historical paintings– the sort of derivatives we get in contemporary society."